Comarca: Spain

-In other places, such as Extremadura, the comarca may simply refer to a loosely defined region.
+In other places, such as Extremadura, the comarca may refer simply to a loosely defined region.

-Because of the comarcas long-standing use, it is sometimes used as the basis for the promotion of tourism, with emphasis on local cultural tradition and history.
+Because of the word's long-standing use, comarca is sometimes used as the basis for the promotion of tourism with emphasis on local cultural tradition and history.

 Fiction

-Some Spanish-language editions of British writer J. R. R. Tolkien's works use the term La Comarca as a translation for the English "The Shire".
+Some Spanish-language editions of the British writer J. R. R. Tolkien's works use the term La Comarca as a translation for the English "The Shire".